For more information or for sponsorship opportunities, contact Jasmin Sakai-Gonzalez, 213.580.7569

 By: Emily Wallace, Kristina Pollock, Brandon Horth, Siobhan Carty and Nathalie Elyas

 The Port of Los Angeles - Comparative Analysis of International Business Practices & Solutions for Competitiveness

 By: Nolan Simons

-The World Trade Week committee briefs Congressional members on the impact of trade in California's Congressional districts.
+The World Trade Week committee briefs Congressional members and their staff on the impact of trade in California's Congressional districts.

-Representatives of the World Trade Week Commitee connect with Congressional members and staffers for private briefings on the latest trade policy issues.
+Representatives of the World Trade Week Committee connect with Congressional members and staffers for private briefings on the latest trade policy issues.